Stackclash/5e-vault/5. Mechanics/Items/Lycan Gas Hhhvi.md

 - **Properties**: Crafted by

 This vial of silvery white gas reacts strongly with air and expands to a 30-foot radius cloud as soon as the vial is opened.
-Any creature that starts their turn in the cloud must succeed on a Constitution saving throw or be cursed with Player Characters as Lycanthropes|MM|lycanthropy from Monster Manual.
+Any creature that starts their turn in the cloud must succeed on a Constitution saving throw or be cursed with [[/5.
+Mechanics/Rules/Variant Rules/Player Characters As Lycanthropes.md\|Player Characters as Lycanthropes]].
 The type of lycanthropy and the DC depends on the type of lycan this gas was created from as outlined in the table below.

 The gas cloud remains for 1 minute before dispersing naturally.
-It may be dispersed early by a strong wind such as that created by the gust of wind spell.
+It may be dispersed early by a strong wind such as that created by the [[5.
+Mechanics/Spells/Gust Of Wind.md\|gust of wind]] spell.

 **Lycan Type and DC**